cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 ```
 Indexes created with these keys are called secondary indexes.
 They need to be persisted in an atomic transaction with the primary index in order that the data is consistent between indexes ([see the secondary index discussion below](#secondary-indexes)).
 Secondary indexes should have a first part name describing their function.
 In this case, the key is used to lookup a user and the first part is `"user_by_role"`.

 ### [KV Values](https://deno.com/manual@v1.34.0/runtime/kv/key_space#values)
-In order for Deno KV values to be persisted, a value must be a serializable JavaScript type compatible with [JavaScript's structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
-The things that don't work with a structured clone include ([more details](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#things_that_dont_work_with_structured_clone)):
+In order for Deno KV values to be persisted, a value must be a structured, serializable JavaScript type compatible with [JavaScript's structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

-- function objects
-- DOM nodes
-- `RegExp.lastIndex` is not preserved if `RegEx` is used as a value.
-- Property descriptors, setters, getters, and similar metadata-like features of objects are not preserved.
+Basically, it is anything that can be passed as the first argument of [`structuredClone()`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) except `SharedArrayBuffer`.
+The `SharedArrayBuffer` is an exception because is is a shared memory data structure that cannot be passed across KV isolates.

+See  [this discussion on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#things_that_dont_work_with_structured_clone) for more details on what does not conform to the structured clone algorithm.

 Despite these limitations most common JavaScript entities including `undefined`, `null`, `boolean`, `number`, `string`, `Array`, `Map`, `Uint8Array` and `Object` work as KV values ([a full list](https://deno.com/manual@v1.34.0/runtime/kv/key_space#values)).